 After wishing his deceased father a happy birthday, a young man finds himself on a dizzying, inescapable journey into the unknown.
 The result is a fascinating blend of narrative and experimental cinema that earned Santa Rosa High School students Grant Anderson and Neo Wagner the Sonoma County Student Film Festival Audience Award.

-When a seventy-year-old diabetic learns that her home care nurse is in an intimate relationship with a woman, she gradually emerges from her loneliness and is able to confront feelings and desires that she suppressed when she was young.
+When a seventy-year-old diabetic woman finds out that her home care nurse is in an intimate relationship with a woman, she gradually emerges from her loneliness and is able to confront feelings and desires that she had suppressed when she was young.
 Nominated for Best Live Action Short at the 2019 Academy Awards.

 Thomas Goletz, Germany, 3 minutes

 Diddl and Diddlina love watching movies together, but when the TV set is struck by lightning Diddl decides to put on a show of his own.

 Walking home after work, Marcos bumps into an old crush from high school.
 As forgotten memories and feelings resurface, he realizes that his friend’s life has taken an entirely different path.

 Anna Sobolevska, Ukraine, 24 minutes

 It’s 2058 and corporations are able to digitize the souls of the dying and place them in the digital hereafter, beyond the grave.
 Ian and his wife have opposing ethical views on the issue, until an unforeseen event makes Ian reconsider his principles.

 Helen Reilly, Ireland, 18 minutes

 Ireland, 1983.
 Kelly feels awkward and self-conscious around her first crush.
 Her new braces don’t make it any easier, but with the help of her best friend, she comes to a personal epiphany.